kuzzleio/sdk-javascript/doc/7/getting-started/react/standalone/index.md

 npm install kuzzle-sdk@7
 ```

-We'll rewrite the src/App.js so you can remove everything inside.
+We'll rewrite the *src/App.js* so you can remove everything inside.

 ## Instantiating Kuzzle SDK

 We have to connect the server so that our client can interact with it.
-To do this, we have to create a *src/services/kuzzle.js* file to put our kuzzle instance declaration:
+To achieve this, we have to create a *src/services/kuzzle.js* file to put our kuzzle instance declaration:

 <<< ./snippets/kuzzle.js.snippet[js]

 You can now edit the *src/App.js* file to connect to Kuzzle.
-To do this, import the kuzzle service file and the following imports in the same time:
+To do this, add the following imports at the top of the file:

 <<< ./snippets/App.js.snippet:1[js]

-Now, add the app class and add in the constructor a `message` property in the state (we'll use it to store the user input message) a `username` property, `messages` property (we’ll use it to store all messages) and a `validate` property (Value that will change the display):
+Now, define the `App` class.
+The constructor must add a `message` property in the state (we'll use it to store the user input message) a `username` property, `messages` property (we’ll use it to store all messages) and a `validate` property (Value that will change the display):

 <<< ./snippets/App.js.snippet:2[js]

 Then we will establish the connection to kuzzle and create the index and collection of our chat if they don't exist.
-Add the following `valid()` method in the App Component:
+Once connection is established, we need to ensure our Kuzzle instance is properly initialized before we allow the user to interact with it.
+We implement this logic in the the following `valid()` method in the App Component:

 <<< ./snippets/App.js.snippet:3[js]